deluxateer/delux-toolkit-express/README.md

 6. `js` directory
     1. Turn off the modules you won't need for your project in `index.js`
     2. You can always add to the `js` directory as needed.
-7. Delete the `themes` directory in the `styles` and `views` directory.
-95% of the time you won't need it.
-8. Strip off the partials in the `styles` directory that are irrelevant to your project and references to them, though keeping the components are recommended.
+7. Strip off the partials in the `styles` directory that are irrelevant to your project and references to them, though keeping the components are recommended.
     1. Most configurations will be found in the `abstract` and `base` directories.
     2. Custom page style files will be in the `pages` directory, which has placeholder files that you should modify/delete now.
-9. `views` directory
-    1. `data.pug` will hold all of the global data that you will use for your markup (HTML) pages.
-It is intended for this setup to loop through the data you need and output HTML, in order to keep your markup code DRY and decoupled from hard-coded data.
-    2. `variables.pug` contains all of the global variables to be used between pug files.
-It contains options for global `<head>` tag attributes, with the optional ones already commented out.
-Navbar items and social-media hrefs are good ideas to put here.
-    3. Pug files at the base of the `views` directory are your "main" files that will compile into equivalant html files.
-They should extend from some `base-page`.
-List your page-specific head attributes, CDN links, and local data here.
-It's up to what you want to put here.
-10. Delete/modify README
+8. Delete/modify README

 ## Architecture